 Appropriately Uses Anti-Anxiety Medication

-This measures the percent of long-term residents who were administered antianxiety drugs.
-These drugs are used to treat residents experiencing depression or anxiety.
+This indicates the percentage of patients who were prescribed antianxiety medications.
+These medications are used to treat patients suffering from anxiety or depression.

 Managing Depression Among Residents

 In Berlin Health & Rehab Center, 3.49% of Patients

 This is the percentage of patients who are exhibiting symptoms of depression.
 Higher levels of depression could be an indicator worse patient care.